glockenspielgadzooks/Plant_Clinic_Bot/README.md

 python main.py start
 ```

-> __Important:__ Ensure that the last command is executed from the application's root directory.
+> __Important:__ Ensure that the last 2 commands are executed from the application's root directory.

 ##### Built With: